-Examiner not sure what ultimately caused Fargo woman's death
+Inmate: Hoehn suggested cutting out baby over abortion

-FARGO, N.D. – A medical examiner testified Monday that he isn't sure whether a North Dakota woman whose baby was cut from her womb died from blood loss or strangulation.
+FARGO, N.D. – A man on trial in the death of a pregnant North Dakota woman whose baby was cut from her womb told a fellow jail inmate whose ex-girlfriend had an abortion that he would have cut out the baby, according to testimony in the case Monday.

-Dr. Victor Froloff's called Savanna Greywind's August 2017 death an unusual case with "two competitive causes of death."

-William Hoehn, 33, is accused of conspiracy in Greywind's death, which drew attention to violence involving American Indian women.
+William Hoehn, 33, is accused of conspiracy in Savanna Greywind's death, which drew attention to violence involving American Indian women.
 Hoehn's former girlfriend, Brooke Crews, pleaded guilty earlier and was sentenced to life in prison without parole.

-The uncertainty over an exact cause of death could be important because Hoehn, who has admitted helping cover up the crime, has denied any knowledge that Crews planned to kill Greywind and take her baby.
+Inmate Bryan Grob, who was in the Cass County jail on a drug charge, said he had regular conversations with Hoehn after Hoehn's arrest in Greywind's August 2017 death.
+Grob testified that he and Hoehn talked about Grob's girlfriend's abortion and Hoehn responded by saying, "Well I just would have cut the baby out" of the woman.
+Grob said he responded with, "Really, dude?"

+Hoehn has admitted helping to cover up the crime but says he didn't know about Crews' plan to take Greywind's baby.
+Grob said Hoehn told him about first putting Greywind's body in a dresser and then taking the body out of the house.
+Hoehn repeatedly denied having anything to do with the murder, Grob said.

+A medical examiner testified earlier Monday that he isn't sure whether Greywind died from blood loss or strangulation.
+Dr. Victor Froloff called the death an unusual case with "two competitive causes of death."

 Hoehn says he came upon a bloody scene in the bathroom of the couple's apartment, with Crews presenting him with an infant girl and saying: "This is our baby."
 But prosecutors said in opening statements that when Crews told Hoehn she wasn't sure if Greywind was dead, he put a rope around Greywind's neck and tightened it.

 Forensic pathologist Dr. Brad Randall, testifying for the defense, said he agreed "in large part" with Froloff's findings.
 He added that it was "more than likely" that Greywind would have died from blood loss in less than 30 minutes.